OlivierLDff/NetTcp/docs/BuildAndRun.md

 ./NetTcp_EchoClientServer
 ```

+Available examples are :
+* `NetTcp_EchoClientServer` : Demonstrate a client that a string to a server.
+Server answer with the same string.
+* `NetTcp_EchoClient`: Only the client part of `NetTcp_EchoClientServer`.
+* `NetTcp_EchoServer`: Only the server part of `NetTcp_EchoClientServer`.`NetTcp_FuzzDisconnectionClientServer`: Send error string from client to server, and test that server handle ok the disconnection.
+This help to profile memory leaks and thread issues. (run with `-t`).
+* `NetTcp_FuzzDisconnectionServerClient`: Reply error string from server to client.

 ## Additional CMake flags

 Since CMake is using `FetchContent` functionality, you can add flags to understand what is going on.
 The library also require Qt, so you need to indicate where Qt SDK is installed.
 Provide the path with `CMAKE_PREFIX_PATH`.